From Set Convergence to Pointwise Convergence: Finite-Time Guarantees for Average-Reward Q-Learning with Adaptive Stepsizes: The Necessity of Using Adaptive Stepsizes

 \section{The Necessity of Using Adaptive Stepsizes}

 As discussed in the previous section, the most important feature of Algorithms \ref{alg:QL-set} and \ref{alg:QL-pointwise} is their use of adaptive stepsizes.
-Theoretically breaking their strong correlation with the iterates $Q_k$ will be our primary technical innovation in the proof of Theorems \ref{thm:QL-set} and \ref{thm:QL-pointwise}.
+Theoretically breaking the strong correlation between the adaptive stepsizes and the iterates $Q_k$ will be our primary technical innovation in the proof of Theorems \ref{thm:QL-set} and \ref{thm:QL-pointwise}.
 However, before delving into the proofs, it is important to first answer the following questions:

-\begin{enumerate}[(1)] \item Is the use of adaptive stepsizes necessary, and how does these algorithms behave if we instead use universal stepsizes (e.g., $\alpha_k(s,a) = 1/k$ for all $(s,a)$)? \item If adaptive stepsizes are indeed necessary, how do we interpret their role? \end{enumerate} In this section, we provide clear answers to these questions.
+\begin{enumerate}[(1)] \item Is the use of adaptive stepsizes necessary?
+In particular, how do these algorithms behave if we instead use universal stepsizes (e.g., $\alpha_k(s,a) = 1/k$ for all $(s,a)$)? \item If adaptive stepsizes are indeed necessary, how should we interpret their role? \item Once their role is characterized, can we design adaptive stepsizes beyond $\alpha_k(s,a) = \alpha/(N_k(s,a) + h)$ to achieve different convergence behaviors? \end{enumerate}

+In this section, we provide clear answers to these questions.
 The insights developed in this section will play a central role in guiding our proof of Theorems \ref{thm:QL-set} and \ref{thm:QL-pointwise} in Section \ref{sec:proof}.